nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/power-bi/best-practices/data-sources/data-sources.md

 :::

-With import mode, performance can be better because the data is cached and optimized for business-intelligence queries without having to query the data source for each DAX query submitted by a report.
+With import mode, performance can be better because the data is cached and optimised for business-intelligence queries without having to query the data source for each DAX query submitted by a report.
 However, the Power BI engine must first copy the data into the dataset during refresh.
 Any changes at the source are only picked up with the next dataset refresh.

 Direct Lake mode eliminates the import requirement by loading the data directly from OneLake.
 Unlike DirectQuery, there is no translation to other query languages or query execution on other database systems, yielding performance similar to import mode.
 Because there's no explicit import process, it's possible to pick up any changes at the data source as they occur, combining the advantages of both DirectQuery and import modes while avoiding their disadvantages.
 Direct Lake mode can be the ideal choice for analyzing very large datasets and datasets with frequent updates at the data source.